Privacy Policy

 Accessing or Correcting Your Personal Information

 You can request access to, or correction of, your personal information by contacting us at privacy@howmuch2.com.au.
-We may verify your identity before providing access.
+We may need to verify your identity before providing access.
+If we deny your request, we will provide reasons in writing.

 Making a Complaint

-If you believe we have breached the Privacy Act or mishandled your personal information, contact our Privacy Officer with your name, contact details, and a description of your complaint.
+If you believe we have breached the Privacy Act or mishandled your personal information, please contact our Privacy Officer with your name, contact details, and a description of your complaint.
 We will acknowledge receipt and respond within a reasonable timeframe.
-If dissatisfied with our response, we will advise on further steps.
+If you are dissatisfied with our response, we will advise you on further steps, including your right to complain to the Office of the Australian Information Commissioner (OAIC).

 Contact Us